Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Preliminary

-where $\theta$ is the parameter of the model, and each token $y_i$ in $Y$ is independent from other target tokens.
+where $\theta$ is the parameter of the model, and each token $y^i$ in $\bm{y}$ is independent from other target tokens.
 The conditionally independent factorization demands the model to capture the modalities for the combination of all the tokens in one step, which can be difficult when the number of modalities is large.
 In contrast, the AR model factorizes the joint probability in an autoregressive way:

-By conditioning on preceding tokens $y_{< i}$, the autoregressive factorization divides the modality learning of the sequence into multiple learning steps for tokens.
-Since AR only predict one token in each decoding step, the modality to be learned for each step is considerably less than that of the combination of all the tokens.
+By conditioning on preceding tokens $y^{< i}$, the autoregressive factorization divides the modality learning of the sequence into multiple steps where each step learns to predict one token.
+Besides the autoregressive factorization, the denoising diffusion models smooth the source-target transformation by interpolating intermediate distributions between the source and the target.

-Inspired by the learning decomposition in AR, we employ training procedures as in denoising diffusion models to decompose the modality learning for parallel decoding methods.
-Since the process of adding Gaussian noise is not designed for tackling the multi-modality problem, we also explore new diffusion processes.
-A preliminary study demonstrates that a learning process with a gradually growing number of modalities is helpful for learning modalities in NAR.
+Inspired by the learning decomposition in AR and diffusion models, we employ training procedures as in diffusion models to decompose the complex modality learning of NAR into several easier diffusion transition steps.
+Since the process of adding Gaussian noise is not designed for tackling the multi-modality problem, we also explore new diffusion processes to address the problem.
+A preliminary study demonstrates that a learning process with a gradually growing number of modalities is beneficial for learning modalities in NAR.